Interim Financial Management Services

 Your nonprofit has grown past its founding-era financial systems and needs someone to build a professional finance function from the ground up.

-Rapid Growth or New Funding
+Rapid Growth / New Funding

 You've secured a major grant or experienced significant revenue growth, and your current financial infrastructure isn't built to handle the complexity.

-Audit or Compliance Issues
+Audit Prep & Compliance Issues

-A difficult audit, a finding from your auditor, or concerns about internal controls have surfaced — and need focused, experienced attention.
+A difficult audit, a finding from your auditor, or concerns about internal controls have surfaced and need focused, experienced attention.

 Supporting a New Hire